-Bachelor of Business Administration - Management
+• Bachelor of Business Administration Degree - Management

-All Alpena Community College associate degrees are eligible to earn a Bachelor of Business Administration with a major in management through Northwood University.
 This program treats the associate degree as one specialty area.
 In addition, it yields a major in management and a minor in social sciences.
 Students may incorporate additional minors, contingent upon the individualized portions of their programs.